 Each week I write a weekly Florida Keys fishing report so check back often.
 I look forward to fishing with you in the Florida Keys!

-On all trips offshore through March and April I will be targeting Mahi Mahi, Tuna, Wahoo, Tuna and Marlin.
+On all trips offshore through April-May I will be targeting Mahi Mahi, Tuna, Wahoo, Tuna and Marlin.
 On the reef we will be targeting big Yellowtail Snappers and Mutton Snappers.

 Florida Keys Fishing Rates